Skip to content

 3. Confidence is a first-class output.
 Every AI-synthesized block carries a <ConfidenceBadge>.
 Freshness-weighted decay is architecturally designed in (M3 implementation), but the badge placeholder must be present from M1.
 See §6.2.

-4. Human-in-the-loop is a feature, not friction.
-Surface the reasoning chain.
-Do not collapse synthesis behind a chatbot interface.
+5. In Monitor mode, do not collapse synthesis behind a chatbot interface.
 Every <SignalAnalysisCard> exposes the what_happenedwhy_it_matters chain before the conclusion.
+KIQ answers, briefings, and strategic implications are presented as structured documents, not chat replies.

-5. Do not promise what public sources cannot deliver.
+7. Do not promise what public sources cannot deliver.
 COGS, primary-research surrogates, KOL sentiment, internal clinical data, partner deal terms — these are out of scope.
 If a user question touches these, the Ask panel should say so, not hallucinate.

-6. Temporal signals matter more than static facts.
+8. Temporal signals matter more than static facts.
 Change detection, signal velocity, and recency are the core value proposition.
 Architectures that make temporal queries cheap (timeline scrubber, detected_at sort, velocity indicators) take priority over completeness of static profile data.

 §3 Visual Language